box/developer.box.com/guides/box-relay/get-workflows.md

 <Message type='notice'>

-For more information on how to use this endpoints, refer to our [blog][blog] post.
+For more information on how to use these endpoints, refer to our [blog][blog] post.

 </Message>